Net Zero Energy Building (ZEB) Certification

 Openable skylights are installed in the atrium space on the 4th floor in order to prevent buildup of heat, save energy through use of natural lighting, and emit smoke.

-Building 4 of the School of Pharmaceutical Sciences is cited as a Zero Energy Building Example (#25) on the website of MEXT. (link in Japanese)
+MA-T Co-Creation Center (Formerly Building 4, School of Pharmaceutical Sciences) is cited as a Zero Energy Building Example (#25) on the website of MEXT. (link in Japanese)

 Research and Education Hub, Minoh Campus -- certified as ZEB Oriented